astroumd/lmtoy/docs/cheatsheet2.md

    This should have been set up for you.
 If not, contact PeterT.

+   You should pretty much always make sure these files are in sync with github, so do this to get the latest:

+         git pull

 2. Inspect the **README.md**, **comments.txt** and **mk_runs.py** files for human and programmatic
    information, and keep them up to date.